-If you review the “All DARWINS” section on our site, DARWINS $LVS & $BDR will definitely catch your eye. $LVS is the second DARWIN with more AuM on our platform at the moment, on top of featuring in the “Top Invested“, “Good Scores“, “Return > 50%” and “Trending” filters.
+If you review the “All DARWINS” section on the Darwinex platform, $LVS & $BDR will definitely catch your eye.
+When writing this, $LVS is the second DARWIN with more AuM on our platform and is featured in the “Top Invested“, “Good Scores“, “Return > 50%” and “Trending” filters.
 Not bad!

 Tell us a little about yourselves.
 How did you first catch the bug for trading and how long have you been trading for?